Eccsame the Photon Band

-Eccsame the Photon Band is the second full-length 1994 album by the American indie rock band, Lilys, originally released on the spinART label.
+Eccsame the Photon Band is the second album by the American indie rock band Lilys, released in 1994 on the spinART label.
 The album saw the band move towards dream pop.
 The notoriously nomadic Kurt Heasley refers to this period of Lilys history as EPOCH I, also included is his first seven-inch single " February Fourteenth", the mini LP A Brief History of Amazing Letdowns and Lilys' first full-length album, In The Presence of Nothing.
 Eccsame the Photon Band was recorded at Mike Deming's Studio 45 in Hartford, Connecticut, largely as duo of Heasley and Harold Evans (of the band Poole).

 This album marks Kurt Heasley's Lilys shift to a slower, moodier, and more spaced-out sound.
-“I went closest to what my 23 year-old brain could stand with Eccsame— to the edge of my own mortality and sanity", Heasley says. “as far as the period, the energy, the zeitgeist of what we were intending, that was the only time we ever did it.”
+"I went closest to what my 23 year-old brain could stand with Eccsame— to the edge of my own mortality and sanity", Heasley says. "as far as the period, the energy, the zeitgeist of what we were intending, that was the only time we ever did it."